Life insurance for seniors

 Guaranteed Insurability Rider

-This rider enables you to buy additional coverage during the period of coverage without a further medical examination.
+This rider enables you to buy additional coverage during coverage without a further medical examination.
 It is beneficial if there is a significant change in your life circumstances like increased income.
-It can also provide renewal for your policy upon expiry without further medical examinations.
+It can also renew your policy upon expiry without further medical examinations.

 Accidental Death Rider